LDSM-ON/Geo-Resistivity-meter/README.md

 ## Running the tests

 The Geo-Resistivity-Meter system has an automated test file to ensure its proper functionality.
-To run the automated tests for the system, follow the instructions in the file Running the Tests
+To run the automated tests for the system, follow the instructions in the file Running the Tests.